gonicus/clacks/doc/concepts.rst

 created queues start with *org.gosa.* and shape the namespace to use in AMQP.

-gosa.common
+clacks.common
 -----------

-The *gosa.common* component is the base library which is providing common functionality to agents and clients.
+The *clacks.common* component is the base library which is providing common functionality to agents and clients.

-gosa.agent
+clacks.agent
 ----------

-For every domain, you need at least on broker (or a broker federation) and at least one *gosa.agent* instance.
+For every domain, you need at least on broker (or a broker federation) and at least one *clacks.agent* instance.
 The agent defines the domain queues and puts life to queues by answering to command requests and processing basic events.